mufas-hbm/terminal_quiz_game/README_p.md

 * Data retrieval (fetching questions, user scores).
 * Data persistence (saving quiz results, adding new questions).

+### `QuestionManager`

+**Purpose:** Manages adding new questions to the database.

+**Responsibilities:**

+* Provides an interface for users to add new questions, answer options, and correct answers.
+* Validates user input.
+* Inserts new questions into the database using the `DatabaseManager`.

+**Key Functionality:**

+* Prompting user for question details (question text, answer options, correct answer).
+* Validating input data.
+* Adding new questions to the database.
 ### `Menu`

 **Purpose:** Manages user input and displays menus.